Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: Background

 The notion of entropy appears in many areas such as thermodynamics, information theory and statistical mechanics.
-It generally refers to a measure of disorder, randomness and uncertainty.
-In information theory, the most well-known entropy is Shannon entropy \cite{Shannon-ent}:
+It generally refers to a measure of disorder, randomness, and uncertainty.
+In information theory, the most well-known entropy is Shannon entropy \cite{Shannon-ent}: $H(X) = - \sum_i^n p_i \ log(p_i)$ where $X$ is a discrete random variable which has possible outcomes $x_i$ with probability $p_i$.